roobre/openvpn-iptables/README.md

 # Setting up

-## 1. Create a new routing table

-This step must be done only once, so it's not handled by the script.
-You can add a new routing table by issuing the following command:

-    echo "200   pia-vpn" >> /etc/iproute2/rt_tables

-`pia-vpn` is the name I chose for the table.
-If you wish to change it, remember to modify the `route.sh` script accordingly.

-## 2. Modify openVPN config file to call the script.
+## 1. Modify openVPN config file to call the script.

 Add the following to your openVPN config file: